onedata/onedata-documentation/docs/user-guide/metadata.md

 ![image](../../images/user-guide/metadata/set_file_xattrs.png)

-This metadata can be later used to create complex indexes over the data collections, and can be accessed on the filesystem level using extended attribute mechanism (e.g. through `xattr` command line tool).
+This metadata can be accessed on the filesystem level using extended attribute mechanism (e.g. through `xattr` command line tool).

 ### JSON
 JSON metadata can be edited in place or pasted into the editor, which performs